From Sega Retro

 The game plays like a straight platformer. causes Tempo to kick, causes Tempo to jump, and causes Tempo to shoot musical notes from his hands.
 While in midair, holding will cause Tempo to slowly float downward using his wings.
 Enemies are mainly killed by hitting them with your feet; kicking an enemy gives you +100 points each time, while jumping on them gives you +10.
 Shooting music notes will stun enemies (but won't affect the score you get when you destroy them).
 Two powerups available in the level will cause Tempo to shoot two notes at a time or eight notes in a circle each time; the powerups will fall from Tempo to nearby ground whenever he is hit.

-Finding a panel that says "DANCE" on it will cause Tina to appear.
-Tina will automatically kill enemies if Tempo stuns them with a note.
-If you find a panel that says "TINA" while Tina is following you, Tina will destroy a nearby obstacle, opening up a secret path.
+Finding a panel that says "DANCE" on it will cause Katy to appear.
+Katy will automatically kill enemies if Tempo stuns them with a note.
+If you find a panel that says "KATY" while Katy is following you, Katy will destroy a nearby obstacle, opening up a secret path.
 The "DANCE" panel will also kill every enemy on screen at the time.

 In each level there is a set of diamonds blocking an alternate path that will electrocute you when touched.
 A nearby flower encased in ice will cause the diamonds to turn into music notes when touched.

 In each level there is a series of trophy-like platforms similar to the one shown when Tempo starts the level; standing on these will warp you to a different part of the level.
 These platforms usually come in pairs, so standing on one will always take you to the other.

 The game's stages are divided into three different levels; hitting up and down on the stage select screen allow you to choose the level to choose the stage to play from, though you must beat all the stages on one level to be able to go to the next.